Ph.D. Student

 • A. Vail, T. Baltrušaitis, L. Pennant, E. Liebson, J. Baker, L.-P. Morency.
 Visual Attention in Schizophrenia: Eye Contact and Gaze Aversion during Clinical Interactions.
 Proceedings of the Seventh International Conference on Affective Computing and Intelligent Interaction (ACII 2017), San Antonio, Texas, 2017.

-• A. Vail, J. Grafsgaard, K. Boyer, E. Wiebe, and J. Lester.
+• A. Vail, J. Grafsgaard, K. Boyer, E. Wiebe, J. Lester.
 Gender Differences in Facial Expressions of Affect During Learning.
 Proceedings of the Twenty-Fourth International Conference on User Modelling, Adaptation, and Personalization (UMAP 2016), Halifax, Canada, 2016.

 Outstanding Paper Award.

-• A. Vail, J. Wiggins, J. Grafsgaard, K. Boyer, E. Wiebe, and J. Lester.
+• A. Vail, J. Wiggins, J. Grafsgaard, K. Boyer, E. Wiebe, J. Lester.
 The Affective Impact of Tutor Questions: Predicting Frustration and Engagement.
 Proceedings of the Ninth International Conference on Educational Data Mining (EDM 2016), Raleigh, North Carolina, 2016.

 Exemplary Paper Award.

-• A. Vail, K. Boyer, E. Wiebe, and J. Lester.
+• A. Vail, K. Boyer, E. Wiebe, J. Lester.
 The Mars and Venus Effect: The Influence of User Gender on the Effectiveness of Adaptive Task Support.
 Proceedings of the Twenty-Third International Conference on User Modeling, Adaptation, and Personalization (UMAP 2015), Dublin, Ireland, 2015.

 Best Paper Award.